adinutzyc21/apartments-scraper/README.md

 # Apartments.com Scraper

+*Update, Dec 3 2021*: Apartments.com now actively prevents scraping.
+I have tried to get around it but haven't been successful.
+If you're using the script and getting empty files, that's the reason.
+If anyone can figure out how to get around that, feel free to PR!
+But, meanwhile, it seems like this isn't possible anymore.

 Note: you can use this to create a CSV to (eventually, when I finish the code) import into the Compare App ([ideal-engine](https://github.com/adinutzyc21/ideal-engine), instance running [here](ideal-engine.herokuapp.com)).

 In particular, this parses an [apartments.com](apartments.com) search result based on some criteria that are present in the page.
 This is current as of January 1, 2019.